gcallah/JohnGray/papers/callahan.md

 ## Straw Dogs

-Straw Dogs is one of Gray's best selling books.
+*Straw Dogs* is one of Gray's best selling books.

 It opens with several curious assertions.

-First of all, he writes "Darwin teaches that species are only assemblies of genes, interacting at random with each other and their shifting environments" 3
+First of all, he writes "Darwin teaches that species are only assemblies of genes, interacting at random with each other and their shifting environments" (2007, p.
+3

 But Darwin had no concept of genes at all.
 Mendel's work on genes was unknown to him, and was not incorporated into the mainstream of evolutionary theory until well after Darwin's death.

-And even if Gray is using "Darwin" as a synecdoche for "modern Darwinian theory," there is still a problem: in modern evolutionary theory, it is not true that evolution is purely random. [cite Dawkins]
+And even if Gray is using "Darwin" as a synecdoche for "modern Darwinian theory," there is still a problem: in modern evolutionary theory, it is not true that evolution is purely random.
+As Richard Dawkins put it, evolution is "*not* a thoery of random chance.
+It is a theory of random mutation plus *nonrandom* cumulative natural selection" (1996, p.
+66).

 Gray next assigns Christianity a unique status among worldviews in believing that there is a significant difference between humans and other animals, and holds it thus responsible for Darwin's theory being at all controversial.
 However,